-Investing through ICMA-RC provides you with many convenient features to help you manage your account.
+Investing through Mission Square Retirement provides you with many convenient features to help you manage your account.
 These include:

-- No early withdrawal penalty. - 24-hour access to account information via toll-free telephone 800.669.7400 and online at www.icmarc.org. - The ability to transfer assets and allocate future contributions over the phone and the internet. - Free fund-to-fund transfers among investment options. - A quarterly combined account statements and performance summaries. - A quarterly newsletter.
+- No early withdrawal penalty. - 24-hour access to account information via toll-free telephone 800.669.7400 and online at www.missionsq.org. - The ability to transfer assets and allocate future contributions over the phone and the internet. - Free fund-to-fund transfers among investment options. - A quarterly combined account statements and performance summaries. - A quarterly newsletter.